frasertweedale/talks/20141104-osdc-govhask/talk.rst

 - All levels of govt involved; awesome that they are doing this;
   get behind it!

-- Brisbane Functional Programming Group entered a team
+- Brisbane Functional Programming Group entered a team (3 people)
-  - Ben, full-time Haskeller
-  - Sean, soon-to-be full-time Haskeller
-  - Myself, hobbyist Haskeller

 GovHack - deciding the project